IKJ1992/Shelf/README.md

 <img src="https://github.com/IKJ1992/Shelf/blob/master/images/logo.PNG" width="35%" height="35%" align="right" />

 # Shelf | a Wide and Open Shelf for AI and Data Science
 Shelf is an open knowledge base for artificial intelligence and data science.
-There are items on Shelf that have been selected and evaluated by experts.
-We grow Shelf together gradually.
-Shelf has the following types of items:
+There are items on Shelf that have been evaluated by me, and I want to read all of them, if I have free time!
+We can grow Shelf together gradually.
+Shelf has the following types of items and gradually will be completed:
 ## Contents
 - [Papers](sections/papers.md)
 - [Books](sections/books.md)